CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 ### 1. Become a workspace owner and creating a workspace
 * Login to CSC Notebooks using your CSC account.
 Make note of your user account on the bottom of the left navigation bar.
-If you don't have a CSC account yet,
-   [see the instructions on how to create new user account](../../../accounts/how-to-create-new-user-account/).
+It starts with csc/<youraccountname>.
+If you don't have a CSC account yet, [see the instructions on how to create new user account](../../../accounts/how-to-create-new-user-account/).
-* Send email to <notebooks@csc.fi> to request workspace owner rights.
+* Login to CSC Notebooks using your CSC account.
+Send email to <notebooks@csc.fi> to request workspace owner rights.
 Please include your CSC user account in the mail.
    We will add the capability to create your own workspaces to your account.
-* Login to [CSC Notebooks](https://notebooks.rahtiapp.fi/welcome) and check that you got workspace owner rights.
+* Login to [CSC Notebooks](https://notebooks.rahtiapp.fi/welcome) using your CSC account and check that you got workspace owner rights.
 It worked, if you see `Manage workspaces` tab in the left panel.
 * Create a new workspace.